The Society’s research activities

 First World War Home Front Research Group

-Starting in February 2013, the twenty-one members of this group focuses on the effect of the First World War on the social and economic development of St Albans.
-You can read more about their work by following the link below.
+Starting in February 2013, the twenty-one members in the group spent many hours considering the effect of the First World War on the social and economic development of St Albans.
+A further eight members prepared for analysis a transcription of the 1911 census for the local area, a significant piece of work in its own right.